vinoaj/databricks-resources/README.md

 - [Leveraging Delta Across Teams at McGraw Hill](https://www.databricks.com/blog/2022/09/14/leveraging-delta-across-teams-mcgraw-hill.html) ([source code](https://github.com/MHEducation/databricks-athena-blog-code) to automate the Databricks to Athena manifest based integration)
 ![McGraw Hill architecture](https://cms.databricks.com/sites/default/files/inline-images/db-302-blog-img-4.png)
 - [Data Modeling using erwin on Databricks](https://www.databricks.com/blog/2023/04/05/visual-data-modeling-using-erwin-data-modeler-databricks-lakehouse-platform.html)
+- [Multi-cloud Architecture for Portable Data and AI Processing in Financial Services](https://www.databricks.com/blog/multi-cloud-architecture-portable-data-and-ai-processing-financial-services): a useful blueprint for owning a reliable and governed **multi-cloud data architecture**.
+Although this article is focused on the financial services industry, it is relevant for any organisations with data footprints across clouds

 ### Administration